lightly-ai/lightly/docs/source/docker/examples/academic_datasets.rst

 Combining Cityscapes with Kitti
 ================================

-The Lightly worker's datapool feature allows to update the pool of selected images whenver new data arrives.
+The Lightly Worker's datapool feature allows to update the pool of selected images whenver new data arrives.
 This is a common usecase in production systems where new image data arrives every week.
 In this example we simulate this process by first selecting a subset of the Cityscapes dataset and then adding images from Kitti.